 |3.
 Environment where the equipment or supply cord is NOT subject to flexing in normal use and is NOT open to abuse and is NOT in a hostile environment||5 years||3 months||6 months||2 years||2 years|

 |4.
 Residential type areas of: hotels, residential institutions, motels, boarding houses, halls, hostels accommodation houses, and the like||2 years||6 months||6 months||2 years||2 years|

 |5.
 Equipment used for commercial cleaning||6 months||Daily, or before every use, whichever is the longer||N/A||6 months||N/A|

 6. Hire equipment:

 |Prior to hire||Including push-button test by hirer prior to hire||N/A||N/A|

 |7.
 Repaired, services and second-hand equipment||After repair or service which could affect electrical safety, or on reintroduction to service, refer to AS/NZS 5762.|

-Call BMS Electrical now on 1300 130 229 to organise a qualified electrician to test your RCDs.
+Call BMS Electrical Services now on (08) 8274 0100 to organise a qualified Electrician to test your RCD/RCBOs.